agent18/agent18.github.io/_posts/2018-05-19-Summary-before-applying-to-80k.markdown

 	social world works and better critical thinking, all of this should be a breeze.

-So the chance of completing decently an Econ Phd within top 20 is:
+So the chance of completing decently an Econ PhD within top 20 is:
 33.5%

 1. Jobs in Academia